-Distance Education/Online Course Development: The committee reviews the Internet and hybrid courses and distance education opportunities for students.
-The committee will make recommendations concerning Internet course improvements for student success.
+Distance Education Policies and Course Review Committee: The committee reviews the online courses and distance education opportunities for students.
+The committee will make recommendations concerning online course improvements for student success.
 The committee serves as an advisory committee to provide recommendation to the Instructional Officers regarding policies and procedures for non-traditional learning activities including, but not limited to, those involving technological advances.